JPLMLIA/MLIB/README.md

 Assuming you have an up-to-date version of anaconda installed, you can install or update the environments with the commands below.

+##### Warning

+This library should be used in an environment that has basemap, and netCDF4 installed.
+An example conda environment is packaged with the project

 #### Initial Install
 ```bash
 $ conda env create -f envs/mlib27-env.yml